checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 `HTTPS_PROXY`|HTTPS proxy configuration for the outbound connection to the Checkly API, used for agent management and monitoring. `https://user:password@127.0.0.1:8080`
 `HTTP_PROXY`|HTTP proxy configuration for the outbound connection to the Checkly API, used for agent management and monitoring.
 Used if the proxy server does not accept HTTPS connections. `http://user:password@127.0.0.1:8080`
 `JOB_CONCURRENCY`|(Default: 1, max: 10) Number of concurrent checks that are run by the agent.

+## Troubleshooting

+If you're using a self-signed certificate for your proxy, the Agent's HTTP client will not trust it by default.
+There are two ways to deal with this.
+1. Add your Certificate Authority's (CA) root certificate to the system's CA store.
+On Debian, and related Linux distributions, you can do this by copying your `*.crt` certificate to `/usr/local/share/ca-certificates/my-ca.crt` and running `sudo update-ca-certificates`.
+2. Alternatively, you can tell the Agent's Docker container to not reject unauthorized certificates with the following environment variable, `NODE_TLS_REJECT_UNAUTHORIZED=0`.
+This can be appended to your `docker run ..` command with the `-e` flag.

 ## Examples